miykael/nipype-beginner-s-guide/homepage/glossary.rst

 Workflow
 ********
 Workflows are the core elements of Nipype and can also be called pipelines.
 Workflows consists of Nodes, MapNodes and other Workflows and define the sequential order data processing and other algorithms should be executed by.
-For more see the `introductory section <http://miykael.github.com/nipype-beginner-s-guide/nipype.html#workflow-engine>`_ of this beginner's guide.
+For more see this `beginner's guide introduction section <http://miykael.github.com/nipype-beginner-s-guide/nipype.html#workflow-engine>`_.

 X